open-horizon/exchange-api/README.md

 - The properties used for advertising and searching should always have its value element be a string.
 For example the memory property value should be `"300"` instead of `300`.
 This is because scalatra is automatically converting the json to scala data structures, and i don't know how to have the data structures that vary in type.

+## Changes Between v1.24.0 and v1.25.0

+- Added /microservices and /workloads resources
+- Changed default permissions to allow devices and agbots to read all agbots

 ## Changes Between v1.23.0 and v1.24.0

 - Converted to the newer build.sbt file and upgraded to sbt version 0.13.13